 Level of salary must be at least the minimum wage.
 The maximum salary allowed depends on the nature of the job and the applicant's qualifications.

 The student must continue to maintain satisfactory academic progress.
-See the "Academic Standing Information" on the financial aid website for more information.
+See the following:

 Academic Standing Information